 This scheme is unique in that there is unlikely to be further need for expensive programmes to support compensation, the programme will quickly be self-sustaining, will provide additional revenue directly linked to predators, and will significantly reduce cycles of poverty caused by wildlife conflict.
 The compensation schemes would need to be directly linked to deterrent measures, including the need to construct predator resistant bomas equipped with proper fencing, night lights, motion sensors, etc Briefly, these innovative measures can be summed up as follows:

-a) The "insurance" herd concept works on the model that partial cost of establishing deterrent measures at the bomas would be offset by provision of one calf per protected boma.
-This calf would be raised in a herd established on a private ranch or maybe differentiated as a locally maintained herd.
-Predation on community livestock would then be compensated by direct substitution.
+a) The "insurance" herd concept works on the model that partial cost of establishing deterrent measures at the bomas would be offset by the community member paying for the boma upgrade kit with one or more calves per protected boma.
+These calves would be raised in a herd established on a private ranch or maybe differentiated as a locally maintained herd.
+Predation on community livestock would then be compensated by direct substitution, i.e. one replacement cow for one lost to predation.
 The "insurance" herd could at some time be subjected to commercial takeoff to ensure maintenance of deterrent systems and/or joint profits to the ranchers/communities.
 If housed with the ranchers, they would be expected to pay maintenance costs of the "insurance" herd, for example by paying the costs of dipping, needed veterinary care, etc.

 b) The "investor" herd concept is similar, but in this case the communities would accept a number of animals bought by investors to be placed with their herds.
 In case of loss to the community herds, direct substitution could be made from the "investor" animals.
 The investors should be able to recoup any remaining funds after 2-3 years when their livestock is sold, with an agreed % of the sale given to the communities.
 Care would be taken to ensure that placement of "investor animals" within community herds would not lead to overstocking.